Nancy Folbre: Greed, Lust and Gender: A History of Economic Ideas (2009)

 Written shortly after the financial crash of 2008, Folbre explores how the boundaries between the pursuit of self-interest and immorality have become blurred.
-She argues that the mentality espoused by Oliver Stone's character Gordon Gecko that "greed is good," helped lead to the 2008 crash and persists in its wake.
+She argues that the mentality espoused by Oliver Stone's character Gordon Gekko that "greed is good," helped lead to the 2008 financial crisis and persists in its wake.
 Yet, the same social norms that consider aggression, greed and lust an advantage to men in public life also view such things as perverse in women.
 Folbre argues that this double standard often puts aspiring women in a difficult position, which forces women to choose between their personal identity and the acceptance of the expected gender role.

 Folbre brings women's work, their sexuality, and their ideas into the center of the dialectic between economic history and the history of economic ideas.
 Her book describes a process of economic and cultural change in the United States, Great Britain and France that shaped the evolution of patriarchal capitalism and the welfare state.

 Selected journal articles

-The Cost of Caring (with Paula England) (1999)
+"The Cost of Caring" (with Paula England) (1999)

 Care providers require a variety of skills – from nursing and physical therapy to teaching and emotional counseling.
 Yet, these jobs rarely offer wages commensurate with their requirements for education and skill.
 Folbre and England discuss the struggle for recognition of what has traditionally been viewed as "women's work", and how providing these services constitutes a public good whose beneficiaries pay almost nothing.
 For many who provide care, the greatest compensation comes only from the satisfaction of altruism.
 In the end, society is uncomfortable assigning a price to something this sacred and that this reluctance limits the pay of those who provide it.

-Measuring Care: Gender, Empowerment and the Care Economy (2006)
+"Measuring Care: Gender, Empowerment and the Care Economy" (2006)

 A number of indices have been established to quantify women's development, health, well-being and the role that they play in their respective economies.
 Among these are the Gender Development Index (GDI) and the Gender Empowerment Measure (GEM) used by the United Nations Human Development Report Office and the Gender Inequality Index developed by Social Watch.
 In this article, Folbre explores the strengths and weaknesses of these indices and proposes new indices that take greater account of the care economy.
 She reflects upon specific care work activities that have measurable effects on the reproduction of labor, and discusses ways to integrate the process of care, rather than merely the outcome of care work.

 In many ways, this article is also a study in methodology.
 In proposing new metrics, she discusses a number of hurdles that researchers face in gathering data.
 For example, she suggests ways to use census data related to general household spending to extrapolate information on dependency ratios.
 Folbre debates the use and construction of time use surveys and their relation to the valuation of care work.